dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 }
 ```

-where `StaticAssertTypeEq` is a compile-time assertion in googletest that
+where `StaticAssertTypeEq` is m_a compile-time assertion in googletest that
 verifies two types are the same.

 ### Writing New Action Templates Quickly